 My Approach

-I bring both professional training and lived experience to this work.
-I am a person in long-term recovery and a person with a physical difference, which has deeply shaped my understanding of resilience, identity, and what it means to live in a world that isn’t always built for difference.
+I draw from both my professional training and lived experience - and my (sometimes dark) sense of humor.
+My own experiences have deeply shaped my understanding of resilience, identity, and what it means to live in a world that isn’t always built for difference.
 Because of this, I am especially attuned to the experiences of those who are—or who feel—outside the norm, including individuals with disabilities and those who have spent a lifetime adapting, masking, or pushing through.

 My commitment to this work also runs deep in my family lineage, and advocacy, inclusion, and respect for difference have always been part of my world.
 Supporting people in reclaiming their voice, worth, and agency feels not only like a calling, but a birthright.